AbsaOSS/hermes/_docs/0.2/components.md

 #### Dataset Comparison

 General tool for data set comparison.
-Can be used a spark job or a library.
+It can be used as an Apache Spark job or a library.
 For the library-like usage check method `execute` and `compare` in `DatasetComparisonJob` class in `za.co.absa.hermes.datasetComparison` package.

-If used as a library you just provide 2 dataframes for comparison.
+If used as a library you just provide 2 DataFrames for comparison.
 But features in case of usage as a spark job are:

 - can load any data type/format that spark is able to load.
-It might be needed to add libraries to the class path
+It might be needed to add libraries to the classpath
 - input data referential or new (being tested) can have different formats
 - if keys are provided, the tool is specific in its output, providing paths to differences and showing the diff data.
-- regardless of fail or pass of the data, a metrics file called _METRICS is wirtten to the destination
+- regardless of fail or pass of the data, a metrics file called _METRICS is written to the destination

 ***